The library offers a wide range of services to support you with your clinical practice and workplace decision-making.

 Are you looking for some extra help with referencing, literature searching, or finding and accessing healthcare information?

-Our new on-call librarian service replaces the Research Enquiries Desk and is designed to offer a more flexible approach to in-person help.
+Our on-call librarian service offers flexible support on library skills.
 There is no need to book, simply visit the Library Helpdesk between 10am and 2pm (Monday to Friday) and ask to speak to the on-call librarian.

 From the big questions to the little ones, our on-call librarians are here to help.